≡ Menu

 * Nio’s fiscal year begins on Jan 1 and ends on Dec 31.

-Another factor that has held up Nio’s potential cash dividends is the company’s poor margin.
+Another factor affecting Nio’s potential cash dividends is the company’s poor margin.

-As shown in the chart above, Nio’s gross margin totaled only 10% in fiscal 2022 and was a major decline over 2021.
+As shown in the chart above, Nio’s gross margin totaled just 5% as of fiscal year 2023, a significant decline compared to 2021.

-In Nio’s case, the company may even be having losses after accounting for other expenses such as operating costs, interest expenses, etc.
+A lower margin translates to lower profitability.
+In Nio’s case, the company may even be incurring losses after accounting for other expenses such as operating costs, interest expenses, and more.

 Unprofitable Operations